 Plugins can be a source of slowing down your site.
-It is not really the number of extensions installed that makes the difference but rather the quality of the code of each plugin, the requests it makes and the files it embed.
+It is not really the number of extensions installed that makes the difference but rather the quality of the code of each plugin, the requests it makes and the files it embeds.

-7 - Les Embeds: not always friends
+7 - The Embeds: not always friends

-If you look at the code and loading time of your pages, you can check which resources take the most time and slow down the loading of your site.
+If you look at the code and the loading time of your pages, you will be able to check which resources take the longest and slow down the loading of your site.

-8 - The fonts also play!
+8 - The police also play!

-- the choice of a good host
+- choosing a good host

-- the optimization of your images
+- optimisation of your images

 - caching your site